 We provide explanations and background information on elections, voting rights and digital democracy

-In a majority vote, candidates winning the most votes in a district can enter Congress or municipal councils.
-This voting procedure is often used in direct elections.
+In a majority vote, candidates with most votes in a constituency can enter Parliament.
+The voting process is suitable for electing direct representatives, which is why it is often used with direct elections.

-The majority vote is one of the two main types of election systems used to allocate seats: the other being proportional representation.
+The majority vote is one of the two main types of election systems: the opposite of a majority vote is proportional representation.